craftcms/shopify/README.md

 ## Installation

-To install the plugin, follow these instructions.
+To install the plugin, visit the [Plugin Store](https://plugins.craftcms.com/shopify) from your Craft project, or follow these instructions.

 1. Open your terminal and go to your Craft project: